• Buy From Us

 • Negative signs and symptoms

 Schizophrenia can be diagnosed by a psychiatrist or another mental health practitioner.
-To rule out probable medical or neurologic causes to the symptoms, a physician may perform a physical exam, run diagnostic tests such as blood work, and arrange a brain scan such as an MRI (magnetic resonance imaging).
+To rule out probable medical or neurologic causes of the symptoms, a physician may perform a physical exam, run diagnostic tests such as blood work, and arrange a brain scan such as an MRI (magnetic resonance imaging).

 A mental health professional may consider the following conditions: